-2019-20 STUDENT HANDBOOK
+2020-21 STUDENT HANDBOOK

-2019-20 Student Handbook
+2020-21 Student Handbook

-I extend a warm welcome to both continuing and new students at Johnson University Florida for the 2019-20 school year.
-We are excited that you chose to pursue your educational goals here.
+I want to extend a warm welcome to both continuing and new students at Johnson University Florida for the 2020-21 academic year.
+We are excited and pleased that you have chosen to pursue your college education at this special place.

-Johnson University's mission is to educate students for Christian ministries and other strategic vocations framed by the Great Commission in order to extend the kingdom of God among all nations.
+Johnson's mission is to educate students for Christian ministries and other strategic vocations framed by the Great Commission in order to extend the kingdom of God among all nations.
 To accomplish that mission, Johnson University holds to the following core values: